Schedule Configuration

 schedule-log can be used in two ways:

-• Allow to redirect all output from resticprofile and restic to a file.
-The parameter should point to a file (/path/to/file)
+- Redirect all output from resticprofile and restic to a file.
+The parameter should point to a file (

-If there’s no server answering on the port specified, resticprofile will send the logs to the default output instead.
+If no server responds on the specified port, resticprofile will send the logs to the default output instead.

 schedule

-The schedule parameter accepts many forms of input from the systemd calendar event type.
-This is by far the easiest to use: It is the same format used to schedule on macOS and Windows.
+The schedule parameter accepts various forms of input from the systemd calendar event type.
+This format is the same used to schedule on macOS and Windows.

-• the divider (/), the ~ and timezones are not (yet?) supported on macOS and Windows.
+/), the~, and timezones are not supported on macOS and Windows. - The

 Here are a few examples (taken from the systemd documentation):